-- When a child's application address does not match the address of that child at their current school; - When a child lives at a different address to the applicant: - When the applicant does not have parental responsibility; - When a family moves shortly after the closing date of applications and one or more of the following applies: - The family has moved to a property from which their application was less likely to be successful (i.e. out of catchment or further away); - The family has returned to an existing property; - The family lived in rented accommodation in the catchment area, for a short period of time (anything less than a year) over the application period;
+- When a child's application address does not match the address of that child at their current school; - When a child lives at a different address to the applicant; - When the applicant does not have parental responsibility: - When a family moves shortly after the closing date of applications and one or more of the following applies: - The family has moved to a property from which their application was less likely to be successful (i.e. out of catchment or further away); - The family has returned to an existing property; - The family lived in rented accommodation for a short period of time (anything less than a year) over the application period; - o Official/public records (e.g. Council Tax information) shows alternative address at the time of the application; - When a child starts at the allocated school and their address is different from the address used at the time of application.